Winter: Water Immersion Day

 Try it for a moment.
 First be summer.
 Just be out and about in the room.
 Yeah, see the whole room changes.
 Here we are and we’re together and that’s fine.
 It’s not as special to be sharing warmth in summer.

-You feel this in New Englanders in a way that you don’t feel it in Florida folk.
-This quality of kind of checking each other out as we make alliance with somebody, from a winter mentality.
+One can feel this in New Englanders in a way that one doesn’t feel it in Florida folk: this quality of checking each other out as we make alliance with somebody, from a winter mentality.
 You got any wood put away, buddy?
 Do you know it’s cold?
 Or are you just some summer person who doesn’t know about that?
 Do you know about cold?
 Are you aware of the coming dark?
 Do you know about winter?
 Do you know how cold it can get?

 There’s a way in which that’s who we want to know in our community.
 Don’t you want neighbors who also have their own wood stacked up, because they know winter is coming and they know what winter is about and they’re preparing, too?
 Yes.
 We are allies: all of us who know about the cold and have prepared.
 Now I’m ready to be your friend.
 There’s a wariness.
 My survival is at stake.
-I’ll stake it with you if you know my survival is at stake.
-And your survival is at stake.
-And yes, I’m willing to pull together, but it’s a very different feeling.
+I’ll stake it with you if you know my survival is at stake, and your survival is at stake.
+Yes, I’m willing to pull together, but it’s a very different feeling.
 It’s not Southern hospitality, because you don’t have to heat down there.

 Pre-solstice, it’s really an inward movement.
 Post-solstice I can begin to overcome stinginess.
 And so the spirit of post-solstice and the spirit of Christmas is, Can I in the midst of hardship and winter overcome stinginess and not let this energy of condensation and survival go too far, to the point where it isolates me from exchange with my fellow humans?
 This is important.
 If we’re using the Christmas spirit, the post-solstice spirit correctly, we are not running like frantic people all over the place but we are saying: even in the midst of darkness and winter I’m not going to become stingy, isolated, or think I’m a total loner.
 I’m just self-responsible and I can put on an extra Yule log.
 I can burn a little bit more.